Swagger back, Angel Reese putting up big numbers for No. 8 Maryland

 “You have to have an incredible desire to rebound,” national basketball analyst Debbie Antonelli said.
 “She sees two points.
 That’s what I think she sees, or an and-one.
 She gets two points on an offensive rebound.
 She goes hard to the glass and with her length, she doesn’t have to necessarily just check out somebody and then rebound above her head.
 She can rebound out of her area, which means, if the ball is left or right, she has an instinct to go get it and she doesn’t just wait for the ball to come to her.”

-Those instincts reap similar dividends on the defensive end.
+Those instincts reap similar dividends on the defensive end as Reese can also start the break with her own dribble after a rebound.

 “If she runs hard, she can get two points on the other end,” Antonelli continued.
 “I see rebounds for Angel equaling two points on either end of the floor — offensive rebound or a defensive rebound that leads to a transition bucket.”

 Reese is just 31 games into her college career.
 Much of what she’s doing is fueled by natural ability and an unorthodox offensive skill set that includes a variety of scoop shots that make her so difficult to defend.
 Antonelli is eager to see what Reese will be once she develops consistent moves and counters that she can rely on.
 She is still a work in progress for Terrapins Coach Brenda Frese.
 Reese will really be a problem, Antonelli said, when she can catch it at the elbow, reverse pivot and take one dribble to get to the basket.
 “Unguardable,” Antonelli said.
+Reese continues to work on her outside shot and will be even more of a threat when she can add a pick-and-pop to her game.

 Said Frese: “It’s exciting.
 There were so many elements going into this year of unknowns.
 And still almost feeling like her freshman year and getting her in shape and different things.
 The sky’s the limit.